KrishnanSG/pytsal/README.md

 [![PyPI version](https://badge.fury.io/py/pytsal.svg)](https://pypi.org/project/pytsal)

-An easy to use open-source python framework for Time Series analysis, visualization, forecasting along with AutoTS.
+An easy to use low-code open-source python framework for Time Series analysis, visualization, forecasting along with AutoTS.

 ## Why was pytsal created?

-I was deeply inspired by **[pycaret](https://github.com/pycaret/pycaret)**  library which is an amazing library for **Machine Learning** and I wanted to create a similar library for **Time Series Analysis**.
+I was deeply inspired by **[pycaret](https://github.com/pycaret/pycaret)** which is an amazing library for **Machine Learning** and I wanted to create a similar library for **Time Series Analysis**.

 Therefore the interface and features provided are very similar to pycaret but focused and customized towards **Time Series**.